Common Treatments For Hair Loss In Women

 1. Treatments for female pattern baldness.

 In most instances minoxidil (Rogaine) is the first treatment used.
 This is one of only two FDA approved hair loss treatments and it remains the only one approved for use by women.
 Minoxidil comes in the form of a topical solution that works by tackling the symptoms of hair loss and helping to generate new hair growth.
 It does not target the causes of hair loss and will not work for everyone.
 The women’s version of minoxidil is a 2% solution but the 5% version marketed for men can be used if necessary.
+This page

 The most popular drug for treating male pattern baldness is of course finasteride (Propecia).
 Women of child bearing age should not use this drug due to the severely damaging effects it can have on unborn male fetuses.
 Any women considering using Propecia should discuss it first with their physician.
 In some cases your doctor may prescribe a different androgen blocker called spironolactone as a means of stopping the hormone activity that is causing hair loss.
 Spironolactone is normally used as a diuretic and results may be variable.